 Boarding the bus, in and of itself, was notable.
 The front of the bus is full, dance-floor full.
 I suck it in, shift sideways, and “pardon me, excuse me” until I hit a baby stroller, the kind with room at the back for luggage.
 I gaze overhead at the “You Must Collapse Your Stroller” posting.
 I glance down at the mother as she offers the baby a bottle of Mountain Dew.

 I can stay here, bumper to bumper with the people who can’t get past the baby, or I can try to get to the seat that I see just over there.

 I stand on my toes, suck it in with a ferocity normally reserved for a how-long-can-you-hold-your-breath contest, turn sideways again, and maneuver past the stroller.

 Next up?
 An older man and his non-collapsed collapsible grocery cart.
 It is holding a bag of catfood.
 He is wearing a woman’s pant suit and some interesting white slip-on sandals.
-I frown slightly, trying to work out where he got this outfit and what he’s done that he must now wear it in public.
+I frown slightly, trying to work out where he got this outfit and what he’s done that he must now wear it -- as punishment, I'm sure -- in public.

 I lift my right leg as high as possible without a 10-minute warm-up, balance on my left foot and step over his cart.

 Yoga is really paying off.

 And the peculiar smells wafting from the backpack of the guy next to me pique my interest.

 How to describe this smell to you?